-I’m not much of a New Years Resolutions fan.
+I’m not much of a New Year’s Resolutions fan.
 I prefer to use the new year as a time to reflect on the past year and plan and make goals for the new year.
-New Year’s resolutions are often broken or forgotten with weeks of the new year.
-Plans and goals keep you going stronger the entire year for a better, happier and successful YOU.
+New Year’s resolutions are often broken or forgotten within weeks of the new year.
+Plans and goals keep you going stronger the entire year for a better, happier, and successful YOU.

-Word of the Year.
-Instead of a long list of New Year’s resolutions, I’m a fan of picking a person Word of the Year.
-This word should represent how you want to live your life in 2018 both personally and professionally.
+• One: Word of the Year.
+Instead of a long list of New Year’s resolutions, I’m a fan of picking a personal Word of the Year.
+This word should represent how you want to live your life in 2023 both personally and professionally.
 Brainstorm a few words and then pick the word that speaks to you.
 Then post this word somewhere where you will see it every day.

-Update your bucket lists or dream lists.
+• Three: Update your bucket lists or dream lists.
 If you don’t write it down, you’ll never do it.
 I find this to be true.
 Don’t waste your time sitting at home spending too much time on your phone.
 Use your lists as a way to inspire things to do with your time.
 Get your family involved and plan outings.
 Learn new skills.
 Start a new hobby.
 Travel.
-I have my own bucket list that I continually update and each summer we create a Summer Bucket List for our family.
+I have my own Bucket List and Travel Bucket List that I continually update and each summer we create a Summer Bucket List for our family.

-Budget check-in.
+• Five: Budget check-in.
 The new year is always a great time to check-in with your budget and re-evaluate.
-Consider upcoming activities and events (see #4), home projects (see #12).
+Consider upcoming activities, events, and home projects.
 Adjust your business goals so that your income can cover your budget and/or adjust your budget to meet your income.
 If married this is an essential project to do with your partner.
 Monthly or even weekly check-ins throughout the year are essential to success.

-Update your LinkedIn profile.
+• Six: your LinkedIn profile.
 Employed, self-employed, looking for work or not working, everyone should have a LinkedIn profile and keep it updated.
-You never know when things will change and its always good to be prepared.
+You never know when things will change and it’s always good to be prepared.
 And you never know when a new opportunity may be presented when you’re not even looking for one.

-Update your resume.
+• Seven: Update your resume.
 No matter your current employment situation everyone should have an updated resume.
 An expected opportunity may come your way where you need to submit a resume.
 Or your current situation may change unexpectedly.
 Update it and have a few people review it for feedback.
 Even if you’re not looking for a new job, you may want to see what opportunities are out there.
 Post your resume to Indeed or Monster.com.

-Plan your business goals.
+• Eight: Plan your business goals.
 Whether you are employed or self-employed this new year is a great time to set goals for the year.
 Stretch.
 Include goals you know you can obtain and some that are a reach.
 Having goals helps you to plan your year, months, and weeks for success!
 Maybe you want to make a career change.
 Figure out what you need to do this – job search or add some skills to your resume.

-House maintenance.
-This is a perfect time to do some quick maintenance like replacing burned-out light bulbs, swamp out air filters and replace smoke detector batteries.
+• Eleven: House maintenance.
+This is a perfect time to do some quick maintenance like replacing burned-out light bulbs, swapping out air filters, and replacing smoke detector batteries (so important!).
 I don’t know about your home but mine has been getting darker and darker as bulbs burn out.
 Time to go room by room and make a list of bulbs that are out and go shopping.
 I find when I don’t do this, I end up stocking large amounts of the wrong sizes.
 This is also a great time to update to LED for energy savings.
 I’m also in the process of changing to Daylight bulbs over Soft White.
 I prefer the white brightness in my home.
 Makes me feel more energized and happier.

-Make a list of home repairs or projects for the year.
+• Twelve: Make a list of home repairs or projects for the year.
 We all have things we want to do for our home.
 If you own your home you may want to plan some remodeling projects.
 Whether you own or rent, there are usually some repairs that are needed.
 Maybe you also want to update your home decor.
 It’s your home, where you and your family spend most of your time and create memories.
-You should love your space.
+Love your space.
 It should bring you happiness.
 Use this list when creating your budget for the year so you know how much money to allocate to your home.
-Use the list when planning out your year – what home projects will you work on each month.
+Also use the list when planning out your year – what home projects will you work on each month.

-Update your emergency contact list.
-Everyone should have an emergency contact list somewhere in your home.
+• Thirteen: Update your emergency contact list.
+Everyone should have an emergency contact list somewhere in their home.
 Ours is posted on the inside of a kitchen cabinet.
 Useful for babysitters or house sitters.
 Useful for family members in an emergency.
-Make sure to include your own home address and phone numbers.
+Make sure to include your own home address and phone number.
 In an emergency, people may forget some of the basics that may need to be given to 911.
 Have contacts like family members, neighbors, doctors, veterinarians, and poison control.
 Update these at least yearly – people move and contact numbers change.

 disclosure: This post contains affiliate links.
 If you click on a link and purchase, I may receive a portion of the sale.
 These are ALL products and processes I do and use myself.
 All opinions are my own.